 The detail page displays the name of the channel.
-In this example it is the "pandas" channel.

-4. Now that you know the channel name, use the conda install command to install the package.
-In your terminal window or an Anaconda Prompt, run:
+In this example it is the "pandas" channel. - 4.
+Now that you know the channel name, use the conda install command to install the package.
+In your terminal window, run:

 '''

 conda install -c pandas bottleneck

 '''